department-of-veterans-affairs/va.gov-cms/docroot/themes/custom/vagovclaro/README.md

 - some level of VA branding. logo on login, color scheme, etc.
 - feature parity with existing theme in terms of form functionality.

-## local development
+## Local Development
+### Sass
-`npm install` in this directory, the lando js workflow (`lando npm run build:js` or `lando npm run watch:js`) will build and transpile js to drupal specs but does not touch css styles at all. this directory contains a gulp workflow, similar to the existing vagovadmin theme. you need to run gulp separately in order to keep styles updated.
+`npm install` in this directory which contains a gulp workflow for sass, similar to the existing vagovadmin theme. you need to run gulp separately in order to keep styles updated.

-`npm run build` to build the compiled css for higher environments (this needs to be committed)
+`npm run build` to build the compiled css for higher environments.
+These files are .gitignored, and get compiled as part of the normal CI build process.

-`npm run build:watch` to watch & recompile during local development
+`npm run build:watch` to watch & recompile during local development. remember to clear your caches

+### Javascript
+the lando js workflow (`lando npm run build:js` or `lando npm run watch:js`, commands found in the repo's top-level package.json) will build and transpile js to drupal specs but does not touch css styles at all.
+If you add JS to the theme files, you need to run this workflow in order to correctly transpile.

 ## sass structure
 files beginning with an _ should be included into the larger `styles.scss` file to ensure styles are compiled